Chart Color Schemes

 Infrastructure

-Clifton Beach has limited levels of nearby infrastructure activity, ranking in the 6thth percentile nationally
+Clifton Beach has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 15 projects that could influence the area.
-Key projects include The Palms Collection Masterplan, Reefsedge Resort & Waterpark, The Palms, and Deep Creek Estate.
-Below is a list detailing those likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 15 projects that could impact the area.
+Notable ones include Reefsedge Resort & Waterpark, The Palms Collection Masterplan, The Palms, and Deep Creek Estate.
+Below is a list of those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.